daninav123/mywed360-1/docs/diseno/FASE3-FEATURES-PREMIUM.md

 ### Ver Confetti

-1. A�ade invitados
+1. Añade invitados
-2. As�gnalos a mesas
+2. Asígnalos a mesas
-3. Cuando llegues a 100% � <� Autom�tico
+3. Cuando llegues a 100% → Automático

 O fuerza manualmente:
 ```javascript